Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Applications

 \subsubsection{Gradient routing enables robust unlearning via ablation}

-Robust unlearning \citep{sheshadri2024targeted} means training models which lack the internal mechanisms or ``knowledge'' required for certain tasks, as opposed to merely performing poorly on those tasks.
-To address this open problem, we show that gradient routing can be used to localize capabilities to a known region of the network, then delete that region, removing those capabilities.
+Robust unlearning \citep{sheshadri2024targeted} means training models that lack the internal mechanisms or ``knowledge'' required for certain tasks, as opposed to merely performing poorly on those tasks.
+To address this open problem, we show that gradient routing can be used to localize capabilities to a known region of the network.
+Then, that region can be deleted to remove those capabilities.
+We find that gradient routing excels in situations where data is only partially labeled.

 To enable comprehensive comparisons, our initial study on robust unlearning applies gradient routing to a small (28M parameter) Transformer.
 This model is trained on an LLM-generated dataset of simple children's stories based on the TinyStories dataset \citep{ eldan2023tinystories, delphi}.
-We partition the data into: 1) a {\bf forget set} made up of any story containing one of the keywords ``forest(s)'', ``tree(s)'', or ``woodland(s)'', and 2) a {\bf retain set} made up of all other stories.
+We partition the data into a {\bf forget set} made up of any story containing one of the keywords ``forest(s)'', ``tree(s)'', or ``woodland(s)'', and a {\bf retain set} made up of all other stories; the forget set constitutes 20\% of the training data.
 An example story is given in \cref{apx:tinystories-details}.
 The goal is to train a model that performs well on the retain set but poorly on the forget set, and whose forget set performance is not easily recoverable by fine-tuning.
-To do this, we route specific forget tokens to designated MLP neurons using three-step process termed Expand, Route, Ablate (ERA): \begin{description}[leftmargin=20pt, itemsep=0pt, topsep=0pt] \item[1.
-Expand] Increase the dimensionality of the model by adding randomly-initialized neurons to particular \emph{target layers}.

-\item[2.
-Route] Train the model by supervised learning on next-token prediction, but on select tokens in forget stories, reduce the learning rate in the original dimensions of the model at the target layers. \Cref{fig:expand-route-ablate} illustrates the routing step.

-\item[3.
-Ablate] Delete the additional neurons.
-Post-ablation, apply a very small number of steps of fine-tuning on retain data to correct for degradation caused by ablation. \end{description}
+To do this, we route specific forget tokens to designated MLP neurons using a three-step process termed Expand, Route, Ablate (ERA): \textbf{1.\ Expand:} Increase the dimensionality of the model by adding randomly-initialized neurons to particular \emph{target layers}. \textbf{2.\ Route:} train the model from scratch by supervised learning on next-token prediction.
+On select tokens in forget stories, reduce the learning rate (possibly below 0) in the original dimensions of the model at the target layers. \Cref{fig:expand-route-ablate} illustrates the routing step. \textbf{3.\ Ablate:} delete the additional neurons.
+Post-ablation, apply a very small number of steps of fine-tuning on retain data to correct for degradation caused by ablation.